Computational Resources at UChicago

 Visual Resources Center

-The Visual Resources Center in the Department of Art History provides imaging support for students and instructors in the Division of the Humanities.
+The Visual Resources Center in the Department of Art History provides imaging support for students and instructors in the Division of the Arts & Humanities.
 It facilitates the classroom use of art historical tools and materials, including high-quality images.

 UChicago at night